House of Zhu: Origins

-Ming era
+Ming dynasty

+"Suzhou Imitation" of Along the River During the Qingming Festival, depicting urban life of the Ming dynasty.

-Under the rule of the new dynasty, China was able to recover from the damages caused by decades of warfare during the previous Yuan dynasty.
-The empire flourished and became a prosperous and wealthy state.
-By the mid-15th century, there was significant economic and cultural development, especially in the southern and coastal regions.
-Irrigation systems were built, cotton was cultivated, and the production of silk and cotton fabrics, glass, and porcelain expanded.
+Under the new dynasty, China experienced significant economic growth, particularly in the southeastern and coastal regions.
+The economy along the Yangtze River and the Grand Canal saw notable expansion.
+Agricultural production diversified with the cultivation of cotton, while handicraft industries such as silk weaving and porcelain production developed rapidly.

-In the early 15th century, Ming China conquered Manchuria in the north and Vietnam in the south, while also reviving trade and diplomatic relations with Japan, India, and Southeast Asia.
+In the early 15th century, Ming China conquered Manchuria in the north and Đại Việt (present-day northern Vietnam) in the south, although its rule there lasted only about two decades, while also reviving trade and diplomatic relations with Japan, India, and Southeast Asia.
 This revival was made possible by a large fleet of long-distance trading junks, which by the mid-16th century became frequent targets for Chinese and Japanese pirates who also raided coastal settlements.
 The second serious threat came from constant attacks by the Mongols in the north.
-To protect against these raids, the Great Wall of China was built and over five thousand kilometers of trenches were constructed.
+To protect against these raids, the Ming authorities built the Great Wall of China and constructed over five thousand kilometers of trenches.

 In January 1556, a strong earthquake struck the northern provinces of China, resulting in the deaths of approximately 830,000 people.
 This disaster had a significant impact on China's economy in the second half of the 16th century, leading to numerous peasant uprisings.
-The weakened Chinese state was taken advantage of by the Manchus, who occupied the northern part of the country in 1644.
+The Manchus took advantage of the weakened Chinese state, and occupied the northern part of the country in 1644.

-After the conquest of northern China by the Manchu-led Qing dynasty, the Ming government continued to rule the southern part of the country for several decades until 1661.
-The remaining members of the Ming imperial family were chosen to govern the southern provinces, and this period is now known as the Southern Ming among historians.
-The last Ming emperor, Zhu Youlang, fled to Burma in 1661 and was killed there in early the following year.
+After the Manchu-led Qing dynasty conquered northern China, the Ming government continued to rule the southern part of the country for several decades until 1661.
+The remaining members of the Ming imperial family governed the southern provinces, and historians refer to this period as the Southern Ming.
+The last Ming ruler, the Yongli Emperor, fled to Burma in 1661 and was killed there early the following year.